polakowski/resourcey/docs/FILTERING.md

 - [multivalue](#multivalue)

 ### Multivalue
-If your filter receives multiple values, pass `multiline: true` option, then your block will receive array with values.
+If your filter receives multiple values, pass `multivalue: true` option, then your block will receive array with values.

 ```ruby
   filter :age_range, multivalue: true do |values, scope|